Sorong: Administrative districts

 At the 2010 Census, the city comprised six districts (distrik), but the number has subsequently been increased to ten by the splitting of existing districts.
-These are tabulated below with their populations at the 2010 Census and 2020 Census, together with the official estimates for mid-2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan, 41 in total) in each district, and its post code.
+These are tabulated below with their populations at the 2010 Census and 2020 Census, together with the official estimates for mid-2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages or subdistricts (all classed as urban kelurahan, 41 in total) in each district, and its post code.

-Note: (a) A coastal strip along the northern edge of the city. (b) the populations as at 2010 of the four new districts established after 2010 are included in the figures for the districts from which they were split off. (c) Sorong Kepulauan District comprises 25 islands off the west coast of Sorong but within the city limits, including Doom, Soop, Raam and Umbre Islands.
+Note: (a) A coastal strip along the northern edge of the city. (b) the populations as of 2010 of the four new districts established after 2010 are included in the figures for the districts from which they were split off. (c) Sorong Kepulauan District comprises 25 islands off the west coast of Sorong but within the city limits, including Doom, Soop, Raam and Umbre Islands.